 The code successfully prints out the last three items in our list.
 We’re now accessing items at the index positions 2, 3, and 4.
 All of these positions are valid so our code now works.

-Conclusion on Tuple index out of range
+Conclusion on Python tuple index out of range

-The IndexError: tuple index out of range error occurs when you try to access an item in a tuple that does not exist.
+The IndexError: Python tuple index out of range error occurs when you try to access an item in a tuple that does not exist.
 To solve this problem, make sure that whenever you access an item from a tuple that the item for which you are looking exists.

 Need to find a reliable Web/Mobile app development partner?
 Let’s ArrowHiTech help you!